Accumulators#

 Sum#

 This is the simplest accumulator, and is never returned from a histogram.
 This is internally used by the Double and Unlimited storages to perform sums when needed.
 It uses a highly accurate Neumaier sum to compute the floating point sum with a correction term.
 Since this accumulator is never returned by a histogram, it is not available in a view form, but only as a single accumulator for comparison and access to the algorithm.
-Usage example in Python 3.8, showing how non-accurate sums fail to produce the obvious answer, 2.0:
+Usage example showing how non-accurate sums fail to produce the obvious answer, 2.0:

 import math